Table of Contents

 - A little bit of combinatorics.
 Counting problems pop up almost everywhere in statistics, so it’s important to be a least a little familiar with combinatorial problems.
 Oscar Levin has written a good open source textbook here.

 - A good introduction to differential equations and dynamical systems.
-This is especially useful for the “harder” neurosciences, since neuron modeling is all dynamical systems.
 The best and most accessible intro textbook is Strogatz’ Nonlinear Dynamics and Chaos.
 For something slightly more technical, Arnold’s Ordinary Differential Equations is one of the best textbooks ever written.

 - A good introduction to stochastic processes.
 Lots of statistical models are stochastic processes, and there is plenty of stochastic modeling in neuroscience (e.g. modelling spike trains by Poisson processes).
-I used Ross’ Introduction to Probability Models, though there may be some better textbooks out there.
+Something like Ross’ Introduction to Probability Models, though there may be some better textbooks out there.

 - A good course in optimization.
 At some point, you’ll want to fit a model and there will be no software to fit it for you.
-Then you’ll have fit it yourself, which means either working with a prebuilt optimizer, or optimizing it yourself.
+Then you’ll have fit it yourself, which means either working with a prebuilt optimizer, or building one yourself.
 In either case, you should have at least some familiarity with basic optimization.
-For materials, I recommend:
+A few good sources:

 - The Matrix Cookbook by Petersen and Pedersen

 An assortment of useful matrix results and identities.
-The section on matrix derivatives is especially useful, since this pops up all the time when calculating gradients for optimizing linear models.
+The section on matrix derivatives is especially useful, since this pops up all the time when calculating gradients.